xsaveopt/gifselector/README.md

 gifselector is a small self-hosted web app for keeping your own collection of GIFs, sorting them into categories, and sharing individual ones by link.
 You log in as the admin, drag GIFs in or import them from a URL, and hand out share links that point straight at the animated file.
-An optional Discord bot brings the same importer into chat: send it a GIF and it saves the file to your collection and replies with the link.
+An optional Discord bot brings the same importer into a server you invite it to, where a GIF you post is saved to your collection and answered with the link.

 It is one project.
 A React front end and an Express back end live in the same package, build together, and are served by the same process on a single port.